Klipper3d/klipper/docs/Config_Reference.md

 #   be provided.
 #on_error_gcode:
 #   A list of G-Code commands to execute when an error is reported.
+#with_subdirs: False
+#   Enable subdirs into menu and M20, M23 commands.
+The default is False.
 ```

 ### [sdcard_loop]